0karl0/Lambda/local/README.md

      --mask-bucket "$MASK_BUCKET"
    ```

    This script subscribes the two Lambda functions to the relevant S3 events through the AWS CLI.
+If
+   you renamed the Lambda logical IDs in `template.yaml`, pass the new names via
+   `--trigger-function-name` and `--apply-function-name` so the helper connects to the expected
+   functions.

 6. **Upload an image**